-(Note: The developer may request an informal concept review of the project, to be held at a public meeting, prior to step 1 above)
+(Note: The developer may request an informal concept review of the project, to be held at a public meeting, prior to step 1 above.)

-270.1 - PURPOSE
+270.1 Purpose

 The purpose of the Planned Unit Development (PUD), provisions is to encourage clustering of buildings and development of land in a manner that provides the most appropriate use of land, to facilitate the adequate and economic provision of streets and utilities, to preserve the natural and scenic qualities of "Open Space", and to provide for a mixture and variety of housing types and/or commercial uses at different densities.
 PUD indicates a mixed development.
-PUDs are allowed in the Village Residential District and the Village R-C (R-C) District.
+PUDs shall only allow uses that are specified in the district in which they are located.
+PUDs are allowed in the Town Residential District, the Town R-C (R-C) 1 and 2, the Mountain Recreation District, Jackson Gore Recreation District and the Industrial District.

-270.2 - APPLICATION PROCEDURE
+270.2 Application Procedure